Business Management Guide

 Departmental Responsibilities

-• Ensuring all staff are familiar with the State’s Conflict of Interest Law and know that employees may not personally benefit from their official positions or decisions.
+• Ensuring all staff are familiar with the state’s Conflict of Interest law and know that employees may not personally benefit from their official positions or decisions.

-• Ensuring all staff responsible for requisition/purchasing-related duties are familiar with the appropriate University policies and procedures.
+• Ensuring all staff responsible for requisition/purchasing-related duties are familiar with the appropriate university policies and procedures.

 • Ensuring all staff are made aware that purchase orders are required before goods or services may be ordered or received so that confirming (after-the-fact) orders do not occur.